Bonnie and Clyde: Differing accounts

-The posse discussed calling "halt" but the four Texans Hamer, Gault, Hinton, and Alcorn "vetoed the idea", telling them that the killers' history had always been to shoot their way out, as had occurred in Platte City, Dexfield Park, and Sowers.
+The posse discussed calling "halt", but the four Texans Hamer, Gault, Hinton, and Alcorn "vetoed the idea", telling them that the killers' history had always been to shoot their way out, as had occurred in Platte City, Dexfield Park, and Sowers.
 When the ambush occurred, Oakley stood up and opened fire, and the other officers opened fire immediately after.
 Jordan was reported to have called out to Barrow; Alcorn said that Hamer called out; and Hinton claimed that Alcorn did.
 In another report, each said that they both did.
 These conflicting claims might have been collegial attempts to divert the focus from Oakley, who later admitted firing too early, but that is merely speculation.

 In 1979, Hinton's account of the saga was published posthumously as Ambush: The Real Story of Bonnie and Clyde.
 His version of the Methvin family's involvement in the planning and execution of the ambush was that the posse had tied Methvin's father Ivy to a tree the previous night to keep him from warning off the couple.
 Hinton claimed that Hamer made a deal with Ivy: if he kept quiet about being tied up, his son would escape prosecution for the two Grapevine murders.
 Hinton alleged that Hamer made every member of the posse swear that they would never divulge this secret.
-Other accounts, however, place Ivy at the center of the action, not tied up but on the road, waving for Barrow to stop.
+Other accounts place Ivy at the center of the action, not tied up but on the road, waving for Barrow to stop.

-Hinton's memoir suggests that Parker's cigar in the famous "cigar photo" had been a rose, and that it was retouched as a cigar by darkroom staff at the Joplin Globe while they prepared the photo for publication.
+Hinton's memoir suggests that Parker's cigar in the famous "cigar photo" had been a ruse, and that it was retouched as a cigar by darkroom staff at the Joplin Globe while they prepared the photo for publication.
 Guinn says that some people who knew Hinton suspect that "he became delusional late in life".

 Victims

-Bonnie and Clyde killed twelve people including nine law enforcement officers during their two years of criminal activity from February 1932 to May 1934.
+Bonnie and Clyde killed 12 people, including nine law enforcement officers, during their two years of criminal activity from February 1932 to May 1934.